Born at Mildenhall, Suffolk.

 Appearance: Fresh complexion.
 Blue eyes.
 Dk. brown hair.

-At the time of his enlistment he was unable to write and had to make his "mark", this being witnessed by Staff Sgt-Major William Robertson, who had enlisted him.
+At the time of his enlistment he was unable to write and had to "make his mark".
+This was witnessed by Staff Sgt-Major William Robertson, who had enlisted him.

-Wounded in action at Balaclava, and was "sent on board ship without seeing the surgeon," on the 26th of October 1854.
+Wounded in action at Balaclava.
+He was "sent on board ship without seeing the surgeon" on the 26th of October 1854.

 Finally discharged from Chatham Invalid Depot on the 23rd of October 1855, as: